GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator/README.md

 - JSON dump: Obtain a string in JSON format with detailed map of internal state, including list of allocations and gaps between them.
 - Convert this JSON dump into a picture to visualize your memory.
 See [tools/VmaDumpVis](tools/VmaDumpVis/README.md).
 - Debugging incorrect memory usage: Enable initialization of all allocated memory with a bit pattern to detect usage of uninitialized or freed memory.
 Enable validation of a magic number before and after every allocation to detect out-of-bounds memory corruption.
+- Record and replay sequence of calls to library functions to a file to check correctness, measure performance, and gather statistics.

 # Prequisites